Skip to Content

 Florida tap water is notorious for tasting bad.

-So we carry a refillable Britta water bottle that has a built in filter to take out the stuff that makes it taste so gross.
+We carry a refillable Britta water bottle that has a built in filter to take out the stuff that makes it taste so gross.
 I

 t’s been a real lifesaver when we’re thirsty but don’t want to spend the extra money on bottled water in the parks.